-Hail Endorsement eligibility for all insurable crops is listed in the Program Specifics Tables on pages 18 to 21.
-Hail Endorsement will be offered on the majority of crops that are insured under NCII, however, AFSC reserves the right to deny HE coverage on crops where hail damage cannot be accurately assessed.
+Hail Endorsement eligibility for all insurable crops is listed in the Program Specifics Tables on pages 23 to 26.
+Hail Endorsement will be offered on the majority of crops that are insured under the New Crop Insurance Initiative, however, AFSC reserves the right to deny Hail Endorsement coverage on crops where hail damage cannot be accurately assessed.
 Honey and Bee Overwintering Insurance programs are not eligible for Hail Endorsement.

-HE applies to the entire acreage of the crop insured and at the same dollar coverage as provided under Annual Crop Insurance.
+Hail Endorsement applies to the entire acreage of the crop insured and at the same dollar coverage as provided under annual crop insurance.